nicolaspearson/js.interview.questions/README.md

 # Javascript Interview Questions

-A bunch of practice interview questions to practice for upcoming javascript interviews
+A collection of questions / tests to practice that will assist you in preparing for a javascript interview.

 ## Getting Started